The Great Wave off Kanagawa: In popular culture

 Wayne Crothers, the curator of a 2017 Hokusai exhibition at the National Gallery of Victoria, described The Great Wave off Kanagawa as "possibly the most reproduced image in the history of all art" while the Wall Street Journals Ellen Gamerman wrote it "may be the most famous artwork in Japanese history".
 Hiroshige paid homage to The Great Wave off Kanagawa with his print The Sea off Satta in Suruga Province while French artist Gustave-Henri Jossot produced a satirical painting in the style of The Great Wave off Kanagawa to mock the popularity of Japonisme.

 Many modern artists have reinterpreted and adapted the image.
-Indigenous Australian artist Lin Onus used The Great Wave off Kanagawa as the basis for his 1992 painting Michael and I are just slipping down the pub for a minute.
+Indigenous Australian artist Lin Onus used The Great Wave off Kanagawa as the basis for his 1992 painting Michael and I are just slipping down to the pub for a minute.
 A work named Uprisings by Japanese-American artist Kozyndan is based on the print; the foam of the wave is replaced with rabbits.
-On computer operating systems designed by Apple Inc., the emoji character for a water wave strongly resembles the wave depicted in the print.
+On computer operating systems designed by Apple Inc., the emoji character for a water wave (🌊) strongly resembles the wave depicted in the print.
+In 2022 the Bank of Japan announced The Great Wave off Kanagawa's inclusion in a redesign of Japan's banknotes to begin circulation in 2024.

-In 2022, the Bank of Japan announced a redesign of Japan's banknotes to begin circulation in 2024.
-Among other redesigns and security enhancements, the engraving of Mt.
-Fuji on the obverse of the 1,000 yen banknote will be replaced by a reproduction of the Great Wave, including the portion of the print which depicts Mt.
-Fuji in the background.